chimera-suite/use-case/README.md

 docker-compose -f docker-compose-spark.yml up -d
 ```
 It starts an Apache Spark cluster.
-The `spark-sidecar` setup component that, exploiting SparkSQL, executes a series of SparkSQL statements for creating the Spark tables and performing data insertions.
+In particular, the `spark-sidecar` setup component executes a series of SparkSQL statements for creating the Spark tables and performing data insertions.
-Moreover is starts an Apache Spark Thrift Server, that exposes a jdbc enpoint for SparkSQL queries.
+Moreover it starts an Apache `Spark Thrift Server`, that exposes a JDBC enpoint for SparkSQL queries.
 You can access the Apache Spark dashbaord at [http://localhost:8084](http://localhost:8084).

 #### 3. OntopSpark